taylorhughes291/scheduler/README.md

 * Initialize Rails project
 * Create Database model and migrate
 * Import coach seed data into database
-* Initialize GET route that can access all coaches
+* Initialize GET route that can access all db entries

 * Initialize React App
 * Write function to retrieve data from GET route